Humans-Machines/styleguide/html-css/README.md

 - Avoid `@extend`

 Extending is invisible.
 Extending doesn’t necessarily help file weight, contrary to the saying.
-Extending doesn’t work across media queries.
+Extending does not work across media queries.
 Extending is not flexible.
 Mixins have absolutely no drawback.

 ## PurgeCSS